sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/gettingstarted/RunSARLAgentCLI.md

 ## What's next?

-In the next section, we will learn how to launch your SARL project from a Java program.
+In the next section, we will learn how to launch your SARL project from a Java program or a SARL class.

 [Next>](./RunSARLAgentJava.md)